FPGAwars/apio/docs/command-execution.md

-This page describes the operations performed during the execution of a typical Apio command, with the goal of outlining the principles of how Apio works.
+This page describes the operations performed during the execution of a typical Apio CLI command, with the goal of outlining the principles of how Apio CLI works.

-The command we chose is `apio build` because it demonstrates most of the key concepts in Apio's design.
+The command we chose is `apio build` because it demonstrates most of the key concepts in Apio CLI's design.

 ## The example command